lgragert/imputation-validation/README.md

 D13880,A*30:02+A*34:02^B*07:05+B*53:01
 ```

-Command line prompt: `python3 impute_glstring_format.py impute_*.csv.gz`
+Command line prompt: `python3 impute_glstring_format.py imputefile1.csv.gz imputefile2.csv.gz imputefile3.csv.gz`

 The input it expects:
 1. Imputation format before GLString:
-   The imputation files are gzip CSV files and separated by population group.
-The * will be replaced with a population group (AFA, API, CAU, HIS, NAM) in the script.
+   The imputation files are gzip CSV files and the script can take several files as arguments at once.
+The above prompt is an example, but you can have more than 3 files or only 1 file.
+The expected information between each comma is below:

    Header:
 ```